Tunneling of bosonic qubits under local dephasing through microscopic approach

-Here, $J$ represents the tunneling amplitude between the two regions.
-Thus, the tunneling process can be controlled through the parameter $J$ as well as the evolution time $t$.
-This allows the particle to hop from one side to the other, leading to spatial deformation and overlap of their spatial wave functions while leaving their spin untouched.
+so that the tunneling can be controlled by both tunneling rate $J$ and evolution time $t$.
+This allows the particle to hop from one side to the other, leading to spatial deformation and overlap of their spatial wavefunctions, while leaving their pseudospin untouched.